House Burping in New vs. Old Homes: What’s Different?

 Comparison: The Sound Profile

 Use this table to identify the likely age-related cause of your noise.
-For a deeper dive into the physics, see our Causes Guide.

 Sound Type New House Cause Old House Cause